Contrast-Security-OSS/terraform-aws-ecs-contrast-agent-injection/terraform-module/README.md

-# Terraform Module: ECS Contrast Agent Sidecar
+# Terraform Module: ECS Contrast Agent Injection

-This Terraform module provides a reusable pattern for deploying the Contrast Security agent as a sidecar in AWS ECS tasks.
+This Terraform module provides a reusable pattern for deploying the Contrast Security agent using an agent injection pattern in AWS ECS tasks.

 ## Features